 Disability Rights

 As part of Ford’s work to challenge inequality and advance social justice, we’re committed to promoting the rights and priorities of people with disabilities around the world.
-These ongoing efforts are tied to our broader commitment to diversity, equity, and inclusion, and we’re committed to learning every step of the way.
+These ongoing efforts are tied to our broader commitment to creating a world where all people are empowered to make decisions about their lives.
+We’re committed to learning every step of the way.

 Guided by the disability movement’s mantra, “Nothing about us without us,” we’re working to confront ableism and expand participation and inclusion in both our grantmaking and our organizational practices.
 This includes:

-- Launching the foundation’s first-ever U.S. Disability Rights Program, with input from about 200 disability leaders.
+- Launching the foundation’s first-ever U.S. Disability Rights Program, with input from approximately 200 disability leaders

 - Making our grantmaking systems and processes more accessible (i.e., ensuring accessible proposal platforms and alternative document formats or allowing additional time and financial support for accommodations)